 The upper is the upper part of a hiking boot/shoe and provides protection against the surroundings.
 The upper has to be breathable, durable and water-resistant in order to provide good comfort and performance.

-Uppers are made of leather (full-grain leather, split-grain leather, nubuck leather etc.), synthetic materials (Cordura, nylon mesh, polyester etc.) or a combination of leather and synthetic materials (leather is paired with nylon mesh).
+Uppers are made of leather (full-grain leather, split-grain leather, nubuck leather etc.), synthetic materials (Cordura, nylon mesh, polyester etc.) or a combination of leather and synthetic materials (leather is often paired with nylon mesh).
 Some hiking boots also have an all-around rand (usually made of polyurethane) in the lower part for better abrasion-resistance.
 Each upper material has advantages and shortcomings.

 Uppers made of full-grain leather are typically used for robust mountaineering and backpacking boots as they are very durable, abrasion-resistant and fairly rigid (providing good ankle support).
 Very little stitching is required to produce full-grain leather uppers which increases the durability (fewer weak points).
 Full-grain leather is also water-resistant.
 However, full-grain leather is less breathable, heavier and more expensive that other upper materials.